robertthiesmeier/cross_site_imputation/README.md

 > Again, please refer to this preprint (add link here) for a detailed description of the steps and assumptions made that are pivotal to understand the concept of cross-site imputation.

 ## Further reading
 :label: The underlying imputation method and a simulation study are described in: [Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
-Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.
-Journal of Statistical Computation and Simulation, 1–19](https://doi.org/10.1080/00949655.2024.2404220)
+Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.](https://doi.org/10.1080/00949655.2024.2404220)

 :label: The documentation of `mi impute from` is available here: [Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
-Imputing Missing Values with External Data](https://arxiv.org/pdf/2410.02982)
+Imputing Missing Values with External Data.](https://arxiv.org/pdf/2410.02982)

-:label: The first version of `mi impute from` was presented at the [2024 UK Stata Conference in London](https://www.stata.com/meeting/uk24/slides/UK24_Orsini.pdf)
+:label: The first version of `mi impute from` was presented at the [2024 UK Stata Conference in London.](https://www.stata.com/meeting/uk24/slides/UK24_Orsini.pdf)

 :warning: If you find any error please notfiy us: robert.thiesmeier@ki.se